m-morelli/data-model/README.md

-# Release of the Specification of the CONVINCE Data Model
+# Specification of the CONVINCE Data Model

 The work is part of the CONVINCE project funded by the European Union's Horizon Europe Research & Innovation Program under Grant 101070227 (CONVINCE).